DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/Technical-guide/EDI-module-library.md

 #### SAB_EDIStagingLine
+For more information please reach out to the support team.
 __Methods__
+Methods for map SAB_EDIStagingLine

 |Name|Returns|Description|
 |--|--|--|
 |initFromEDIStagingHeader|void|The initFromEDIStagingHeader initializes EDI Id and EDI line number for the staging line from the header record|